Blow Molding

 Finish

-Also known as the “E” dimension, it is the material enclosing the neck opening of containers that accommodate particular closures.
+Also referred to as the “E” dimension, this is the material around the neck opening of containers designed to accommodate specific closures.

 Flash